 Conclusion

-With the right strategy, foreign owners can stay compliant, reduce tax burdens, and protect the long-term value of their investment.
+With the right strategy, foreign owners can operate legally, optimise their tax position, and protect the long-term value of their property.
+The key is understanding the rules before you act, not after.

-If you’re considering buying a rental property, or need help complying with the new rules, we’re here to support you every step of the way.
+If you are considering purchasing a rental property, or need support complying with current regulations, our team is here to guide you with clarity and confidence at every step.e here to support you every step of the way.